yourownmood/crypto-candidates/README.md

 * ~~Save total previous result and show total trend since last check.~~
 * ~~Show difference in total history comparison instead of total amounts.~~
 * ~~Show gain or loss per currency based on history search.~~
-* Include USD/EUR as cost currency.
+* ~~Include USD/EUR as cost currency.~~
+* Support BTC character in console output.
+* Include BTC calculations in console overview.
 * Only compare/save history if history is different then current state.
 * Sort result by price (or other parameter).